Crispy Baked Chicken Thighs

 Instructions

-• Place the chicken in a large mixing bowl.
-Add the oil and 2/3 of the spice blend.
-Use your hands to coat all sides of the chicken and even under the skin.
+• Season the chicken.
+Place the chicken in a large mixing bowl.
+Add the oil and ⅔ of the spice blend.
+Use your hands to coat all sides of the chicken, and even get it under the skin.

-• Place the chicken on a rack on top of a baking sheet.
+• Arrange the chicken.
+Place the chicken on a rack on top of a baking sheet.
 Sprinkle the remaining spice mix on top of the chicken.

-• Bake the chicken thighs for 35-40 minutes or until the internal temperature reaches 170 degrees fahrenheit.
-You can also turn on the top broiler for 2-3 minutes to make the top extra crispy.
+• Bake the chicken thighs for 35 to 40 minutes or until the internal temperature reaches 170°F. You can also turn on the top broiler for 2 to 3 minutes to make the top extra crispy.
 Let the chicken rest for 5 minutes before serving.

 Nutrition